COVID-19 pandemic in Australia: Politics

 In 2021, NSW local council elections due on 4 September, already postponed from 2020, were postponed again to 4 December due to a wave of Delta variant infections that caused numerous lockdowns in the state.

 On 31 January 2021, Federal politicians flying into Canberra from Western Australia had to quarantine for five days when a sudden lockdown was declared in Perth and two adjoining regions.
 Federal Parliament was scheduled to resume on 2 February.

 On 26 July 2021 it was announced that, from 2 August, Parliament House in Canberra would come under COVID-19 restrictions to "minimise non-essential activity" for the next legislative sitting that day.
 All public galleries were closed and the general public was unable to enter the building.
 The number of politicians attending, and their staff, was "substantially reduced" and remote participation technology was used.
 Physical distancing returned.
 Use of the Check-in CBR app was extended to all food and beverage venues open under takeaway only restrictions.
 The restrictions lasted until 3 September.

 Protests

 Throughout 2020 and 2021, several protests against COVID-19 lockdown restrictions were held in several state capitals including Adelaide, Brisbane, Melbourne, Perth and Sydney.
-In addition, protests were held in February 2021 against the Federal Government's national vaccine programmme.
+In addition, protests were held in February 2021 against the Federal Government's national vaccine programme.
 Police responded to these protests by arresting demonstrators and issuing fines.

 Sport

-The major sporting leagues (A-League, AFL, AFL Women's, and the National Rugby League) initially stated that their 2020 seasons would not be suspended but would continue behind closed doors, with some games being played under those conditions.
+The major sporting leagues (A-League Men, AFL, AFL Women's, and the National Rugby League) initially stated that their 2020 seasons would not be suspended but would continue behind closed doors, with some games being played under those conditions.
 However, all the leagues were later suspended.